Chew/Ti84-Programs/guess-the-number/README.md

 Variable | Use
 -------|------
-A | Used to check store Number Input
+A | Used to check store Number Input.
 B | Used to store random number.

 ##Coming Soon: